LabVIEW-Community-CI-CD/labview-icon-editor/README.md

 This workflow triggers manually through the GitHub UI.
 When run, it computes coding hours across the specified repositories, writes JSON reports to the `metrics` branch, and publishes the KPI website to the `gh-pages` branch.

+## Single-repository usage

+For a simpler setup that processes only this repository, run `scripts/repo_coding_hours.py` after checking out the repo.
+The script runs `git-hours` in the repository root and writes `reports/git-hours-<date>.json`.
+It respects the optional `WINDOW_START` environment variable.

 ## Notes

 * The action installs a specific version of `git‑hours` (v0.1.2) using Go 1.24 and executes a Python helper script.
 If you want to update the version, modify the clone command in `action.yml` accordingly.